 In the hands-on sessions you will implement Flink programs using various Flink APIs.
 You will also learn how to package a Flink program using Apache Maven and execute the packaged program on a running Flink instance.

 The following steps guide you through the process of using the provided data streams, implementing your first Flink streaming program, and packaging and executing your program on a running Flink instance.

 The initial set of exercises are all based on data streams of events about taxi rides and taxi fares.
 These streams are produced by source functions which reads data from input files.
-Please follow these instructions to download the input files for the Taxi Data Stream sources and to learn how to use them.
+Please read these instructions to learn how to use them.

 After downloading the datasets, open the

 com.dataartisans.flinktraining.exercises.datastream_java.utils.ExerciseBase class in your IDE, and edit these two lines to point to the two taxi ride data files you have downloaded:

 public final static String pathToRideData = "/Users/david/stuff/flink-training/trainingData/nycTaxiRides.gz"; public final static String pathToFareData = "/Users/david/stuff/flink-training/trainingData/nycTaxiFares.gz";

 3. Run and debug Flink programs in your IDE